dceliano/aes/README.md

 Performs accelerated AES encryption by talking to the FPGA accelerator over the NoC interface.
 Uses the same AES library as unaccelerated Unix.

-Make sure the correct bitfile is loaded onto the card (using MD5 checksums of the bitfile using *md5sum*), or else the card will freeze when you try to run the C code.
-To reset the card if it freezes, do the following:
+Make sure the correct bitfile is loaded onto the silicon (using MD5 checksums of the bitfile using *md5sum*).
+Otherwise, the card will freeze when you try to run the program and you must reset it using bognor.

-	ssh root@bognor.sm
-	parcard-djg1.reset

 Usage: